 Most students avoid scholarships that require an essay, opting instead for easier and shorter applications.

-Essay scholarships, in general, have a smaller pool of applicants, increasing the chances of winning.
+As a result, essay scholarships, in general, have a smaller pool of applicants, increasing the chances of winning.

 Look for Scholarships Related to Favorite Activities